davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 ## Do not use the HttpContext after the request is complete

+The `HttpContext` is only valid as long as there is an active http request in flight.
+The entire ASP.NET Core pipeline is an asynchronous chain of delegates that executes every request.
+When the `Task` returned from this chain completes, the `HttpContext` is recycled.

 ❌ **BAD** This example uses async void (which is a **ALWAYS** bad in ASP.NET Core applications) and as a result, accesses the `HttpResponse` after the http request is complete.
 It will crash the process as a result.

 ```C#